hannah-rae/hannah-rae.github.io/_pages/about.md

 - Google Women Techmakers award (2018)

 ## News
+- July 2023: Our latest paper, "How accurate are existing land cover maps for agriculture in Sub-Saharan Africa?" is available on [arxiv](https://arxiv.org/abs/2307.02575)!
 - May 2023: Our NASA Multidomain Reusable Artificial Intelligence Tools proposal titled "Anomaly Visualization for Earth and Heliophysics GNSS Data using DORA" (PI: Rebbapragada/JPL) was selected!
 - May 2023: We hosted a successful 1st Workshop on Machine Learning for Remote Sensing at ICLR 2023 *and* Tutorial on the same at CMU Africa!
 Read accepted papers on our [workshop website](https://nasaharvest.github.io/ml-for-remote-sensing/iclr2023/)
 - Apr 2023: Our latest paper, "Lightweight, Pre-trained Transformers for Remote Sensing Timeseries," is available [on arxiv](https://arxiv.org/abs/2304.14065)!